natcap/invest-workbench/readme.md

+# This repo as been migrated into https://github.com/natcap/invest

 This project is a user-interface layer for InVEST (Integrated Valuation of Ecosystem Services and Tradeoffs).
 InVEST can be found at https://github.com/natcap/invest.